 Assessment:

 A primary focus of the training program is the development of clinical competencies in the assessment of autistic children.
-Fellows will have the opportunity to evaluate children of diverse ages, ranging from toddlerhood to late adolescence, and a wide range of developmental levels.
-Training includes comprehensive psychological testing utilizing a developmental, strengths-based approach as well as autism-focused diagnostic assessments using appropriate modules of the Autism Diagnostic Observation Schedule – 2.
-Clinical fellows work closely with members of other disciplines within the clinic including social work, speech and language therapy, and occupational therapy in the context of inter-disciplinary team evaluations.
-Evaluation services are provided exclusively onsite at the CASSI clinic.
+Fellows will have the opportunity to evaluate children of diverse ages, ranging from toddlerhood to early adulthood, and a wide range of developmental levels.
+Training includes comprehensive psychological testing utilizing a developmental, strengths-based approach as well as autism-focused diagnostic assessments using appropriate modules of the Autism Diagnostic Observation Schedule – Second Edition.
+Clinical fellows work with members of other disciplines within the clinic including social work, speech and language therapy, and occupational therapy in the context of inter-disciplinary team evaluations.
+Although some components of the assessment process may be provided virtually (e.g., parent feedback sessions), the administration of child testing measures is conducted onsite.

 Intervention:

-Supervised intervention experiences are focused on providing training in both behavioral and cognitive-behavioral treatment for children ranging in age from toddlers to older adolescents.
-Behavioral therapy experiences includes the delivery of empirically-based parent training approaches to address disruptive behaviors such as aggression, elopement, and tantrums and to improve compliance and adaptive behaviors.
-Cognitive-behavioral treatment experiences target co-occurring psychiatric conditions such as anxiety, mood disturbance, emotional dysregulation and adjustment disorders.
-Fellows also assist in facilitating social skills groups and are exposed to empirically-based individual and group treatment methods for older children who do not have co-occurring cognitive or language delays.
+Supervised intervention experiences are focused on providing training in both behavioral and cognitive-behavioral treatment models.
+Behavioral therapy experiences include the delivery of empirically based parent training approaches to address disruptive behaviors such as aggression, elopement, and tantrums and to improve compliance and adaptive behaviors.
+Cognitive-behavioral treatment experiences target co-occurring psychiatric conditions such as anxiety, mood disturbance, emotional dysregulation, and adjustment disorders using a range of empirically based individual and group treatment models for older autistic children co-occurring cognitive and language delays.
+Fellows also have the opportunity to co-facilitate neurodiversity-affirming social intervention groups.
 Intervention services are currently offered either onsite or virtually dependent on the child’s and family’s needs and preferences.